Fredrik Aursnes

-Fredrik Aursnes (born 10 December 1995) is a Norwegian professional footballer who plays as a midfielder for Primeira Liga club Benfica and the Norway national team.
+Fredrik Aursnes (born 10 December 1995) is a Norwegian professional footballer who plays primarily as a midfielder for Primeira Liga club Benfica.
+He is renowned for his high work rate and has also been successfully deployed as a winger and a full-back on both flanks.

 Club career

 Early career

 Aursnes played youth football for Hareid, before joining Hødd before the 2012 season.
 He made his senior league debut in April 2012 in a 2–1 win against Bodø/Glimt.
 Aged 16 years and 350 days, he became the all-time youngest winner and youngest finalist of the Norwegian Cup after Hødd's win against Tromsø IL in the final.

 Molde

 In December 2015, Aursnes joined Molde on a four-year deal.
 He debuted on 18 February 2016 against Sevilla in the UEFA Europa League round of 32, first leg.
 On 22 April 2019, Aursnes got his 100th first-team appearance for the club in their 2–0 away win against Lillestrøm.
 On 30 April 2019, Aursnes signed a two-year contract extension that ties him to Molde until the end of the 2021 season.
 On 11 July 2019, he scored Molde's second goal in the club's UEFA competitions record 7–1 win over KR in the UEFA Europa League first qualifying round.